cuboooooo/GoKartElectronics/plan.md

 crash detection??? idk WHY but we COULD.

+loss of traction detection, idk how

+g force measurement? it prolly wont be a lot

+max verstappen theme plays whenever you reach max speed (aiden idea)

 ## issues?? idk

-i didnt know where else to put this but obviously waterproofing is an issue. the LED strips i put up there are weather proof, but the GPS and screens wouldnt be. how would we fix this?? idk Saran Wrap it. duct tape and ziplock bags and saran wrap.
+i didnt know where else to put this but obviously **waterproofing** is an issue. the LED strips i put up there are weather proof, but the GPS and screens wouldnt be. how would we fix this?? idk Saran Wrap it. duct tape and ziplock bags and saran wrap.